yamchips/issue-tracker/Learning-notes.md

 Add an example env file to indicate what environment key our app needs.

+### Set up error tracking tool

+Popular error tracking tools:

+1. Sentry

+2. BugSnag

+3. LockRocket

+Here we use Sentry.
+Follow its instructions and throw a sample error.

 ## Further work

 1. Update the status of an issue in edit issue page